gauravabbhi/iFeatureFusion/README.md

 # iFeatureFusion

-Welcome to iFeatureFusion, your gateway to the forefront of iOS development. iFeatureFusion is an ongoing project aimed at showcasing the latest features and APIs provided by Apple for iOS development.
+Welcome to iFeatureFusion, your gateway to the forefront of iOS development. iFeatureFusion is an ongoing project aimed at showcasing Apple's latest features and APIs for iOS development.
 This README provides an overview of the app, its features, and how to get started with it.

 ## Features